ja1den/equipment-bookings/README.md

-# Equipment Tracker
+# Equipment Booking System

 > Group project for Stage 2 Digital Technologies

 ## Introduction

-This app is designed to manage bookings for a catalogue of equipment, and generate a series of useful reports.
+This app is designed to manage bookings for a dynamic catalogue of equipment.

+It can generate daily reports and list bookings for a specific item.

-It reads from a [MySQL](https://www.mysql.com/) database, and is built with [Express](https://expressjs.com/), using [Pug](https://pugjs.org/).
+The system reads from a [MySQL](https://www.mysql.com/) database, and is built with [Express](https://expressjs.com/), using [Pug](https://pugjs.org/).

 ## Usage